Kite: How to Delegate Voting Power Privately: Protocol

 \subsection{Election Setup and Election Start}

 Our election subprotocol is structured into two phases.
-The first phase begins with the election setup, Alg.~\ref{alg:esetup}, initiated when the election details are made available on-chain.
-The second phase begins with the initiation of the voting process, Alg.~\ref{alg:votestart}.
+The first phase begins with the election setup, initiated when the election details are made available on-chain.
+The second phase begins with the initiation of the voting process.
+Both phases are illustrated in~Alg.~\ref{alg:esetup}.
 Any voter with the intention to create an election can trigger the setup phase.
 They are required to provide a unique election identifier and a description of the election.
 The contract, in response, initializes counters for each election option.
 In our example, we have three options: 'Yes', 'No', and 'Abstain', with their counters initialized to the encryption of zeros.
 Additionally, the contract establishes a vote map to track participants voting activity, preventing double voting.
 It also initializes a snapshot of the voting power, which is crucial for the next phase.
 This phase can only be initiated by the creator of the election.
-At this point, the contract captures a snapshot of the current root of the voting power list -- $R_{\eid}$.
+At the start of each election, the contract captures a snapshot of the current root of the voting power list -- $R_{\eid}$.
 This snapshot is necessary because voting power can fluctuate if voters transfer tokens.
-By capturing a snapshot of the voting power distribution and delegates' total power at the beginning of the election, we maintain a consistent reference point for the duration of the voting period.
-While the real-time distribution may vary due to ongoing token transactions, the voting is based on this initial snapshot.
-This strategy eliminates the necessity of disallowing token distribution changes throughout the election.
-This measure would be unrealistic, especially when several elections are running at the same time.
-Our method ensures that voters can freely transfer their tokens without affecting the tally correctness.
+By capturing a snapshot of the voting power distribution at the beginning of each election, we maintain a consistent reference point for the duration of that election.
+This design is particularly important when multiple elections run concurrently: each election relies on its own snapshot, preventing interference between overlapping elections with different start times.
+As a result, voters may freely transfer tokens without affecting the correctness of any ongoing tally, and the protocol avoids the unrealistic requirement of freezing token transfers during elections.